Is your Study IND Exempt?

 Step1

-Review the current indications of the drug/biologic you are studying.
+Review the current indications of the drug/biologic you are studying

-Check the DailyMed database external site (opens in a new window) for approved indications of the drug/biologic
+Check the DailyMed database external site (opens in a new window) for approved indications of the drug/biologic you are studying, if applicable.

 Step2

-Consider the FDA criteria for an IDE exemption.
+Consider the FDA criteria for an IDE exemption

 Step3

-Complete the IND Decision Tool.
+Complete the IND Decision Tool

 Step4

-Request an IND exemption from the IRB.
+Request an IND exemption from the IRB

 Your IRB submission should include the following:

-• IND Decision Tool external site (opens in a new window)
+• IND Decision Tool external site (opens in a new window) (currently undergoing updates)

 • Documentation of any official guidance provided by FDA indicating that an IND application is not required (less common)